onlythede/solayer-de/solayer-hello-world-deploy.md

 - **Insufficient Funds**: Request SOL from Solayer faucet/Discord.
 - **RPC Errors**: Double-check URL and use `--use-rpc` flag.
 - **Program Show Issues**: Minor formatting bugs — safe to ignore.

 ---

-## 🔍 What the Program Does

-- Accepts any instruction
-- Logs `"Hello, Solayer!"` to Solana logs
-- Returns success
-- Callable by any client/wallet

----